uadmin/uadmin-docs/_build/html/_sources/login_system/tutorial/part5.rst.txt

 |

+Click `here`_ to view our progress so far.

 In the `next part`_, we will discuss about redirecting a webpage after the user submits a form and passing the data object to the Home Page.

-Click `here`_ to view the full source code in this part.

 .. _next part: https://uadmin-docs.readthedocs.io/en/latest/login_system/tutorial/part6.html